Results and Clearing: Your questions answered

 If you want to upgrade to the University of Sheffield, you can Advance Register your interest in a place with us from 5 July.

-If you're interested in other universities and you haven't achieved higher grades than were required in your Firm offer, then you can look at other university options in Clearing.
+If you're interested in other universities, you can look at other university options in Clearing.

 Remember that the Insurance choice is under no obligation to take a student who's Firm at another university, so you should make sure you'll be accepted before getting released from your Firm choice.
 You may also wish to check with your Insurance choice whether any guarantees about accommodation would still apply to you as a Clearing applicant.

-The UCAS website and university websites will provide the best listings of what vacancies are available through Clearing and Adjustment.
-Many universities will also have a Clearing and Adjustment helpline.
+The UCAS website and university websites will provide the best listings of what vacancies are available through Clearing.
+Many universities will also have a Clearing helpline.
 If you're interested in a vacancy or a particular university, you should contact that university directly.

 Ask us a question